1ncontinentia/Incon-Undercover/README.md

 * Responds to whether the units are in vehicles or on foot, dressed as enemies or civilians, whether the unit's face fits or doesn't fit in with the faction they are pretending to be, or whether it is day or night, with each situation requiring players to behave appropriately
 * Suspicious enemies may challenge or watch and follow undercover units if they act weirdly; the more weird stuff you do, the more likely they are to see through your disguise (you can even use this to your advantage to draw enemies attention away from another unit while they do something suspicious - just don't get too cocky or they will open fire on you)
 * Players must "act" their role; doing weird stuff will raise suspicion and could blow your cover - if you point your weapon at an enemy and they see you doing it, they will get suspicious very quickly.
 Equally, if an enemy sees you crawling around or planting explosives, you're not going to stay undercover for long.
-* Enemies will detect if undercover units are the nationality of the group they are impersonating; covering your face with a scarf or bandanna will reduce this but not as much as choosing undercover units whose faces fit in with the people they are trying to impersonate
+* Enemies will detect if undercover units are not of the ethnicity of the group they are impersonating; covering your face with a scarf or bandanna will reduce this but not as much as choosing undercover units whose faces fit in with the people they are trying to impersonate
 * All actions have consequences, good or bad.
 If the MRAP you're driving gets a bit close to a patrol, moving into the back of it and out of sight of the enemy might just save your skin.
 Equally, putting a balaclava on when you're a civilian will attract a lot of attention - which is especially not good if you're already carrying a military rucksack.
-* Once undercover units become compromised, enemies will remember the vehicles they are spotted in and clothes they are wearing - change your clothing (both uniform and either headgear or goggles) and if no enemies see you doing it, your new disguise may stick
+* Once undercover units become compromised, enemies will remember the vehicles they are spotted in and (if they get a good look) the clothes they are wearing - change your clothing and if no enemies see you doing it, your new disguise may stick.
+The further you are away from where you were spotted, the more likely your new disguise is to work.
 * Easily switch disguises: take enemy uniforms from nearby crates, vehicles, dead bodies and the ground (and order AI subordinates to do the same)
 * Quickly conceal and un-conceal your (and your subordinates') weapons if you have the inventory space - without faffing with inventories
 * Different configurable detection systems for regular and asymetric enemy forces
+* Configurable high security zones require specific uniforms.
+Go without and enemies are likely to get suspicious of you very quickly.

 #### Stealth kills work -